Fitting the Young Horse

 Likewise, there is often the tendency to put a thinner bit for a bigger horse, perhaps, because there is the thought that a larger horse (e.g. a draft) has a less sensitive mouth.
 While this may or may not be true, we often find that these are precisely the horses that can accommodate a larger mouthpiece.

-Single broken offers the most stability but we find that some horses dislike them likely because the pressure is not as evenly distributed as with a double broken and the link can sometimes put pressure on the palate when reins are engaged.
+Single broken offers the most stability but we find that some horses dislike them likely because the pressure is not as evenly distributed as with a

 Single Broken Baucher Snaffle